 Every time Ram Gopal Varma announces a new film, a light goes off in my head.
 It says, “This is going to bring down the aura around the cult of his debut feature, Siva.”
 That’s what I fear the most.
 And his latest release, Officer, just proved that right.

 His collaborations with Akkineni Nagarjuna in the 90s were mind-blowing.
 Now, though, RGV is running like a horse on drugs.
 At a pre-release event, Nagarjuna said, “Siva gave you a break; it gave me Amala.”
 I thought it was sweet of him to say that.
+They exchanged praises, and their bonhomie was out there for everyone to see.

 From the speech, it was evident that Nagarjuna was satisfied with the movie.
 And I am not.
 I’m not saying Nagarjuna and I should have the same opinions, but somewhere he should have asked RGV to tone down his manic experimental-style.
 If RGV’s camera were a real-life character, I’d have either bashed him up, or cut off all ties with him.